maov19/hello_world/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+> Support our project by creating a Hello World project yourself.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>